anujbhan/anujbhan.github.io/_posts/2017-02-02-API-Load-Balancer-SDE.md

 ---
 This exercise was done as a part of [Airavata Courses](http://courses.airavata.org/), the motive here is to propose solutions to Airavata's development bottle necks and implement proof of concept to help envision solutions.

 This blog describe a Proof of concept for developing a enterprise grade API Load Balancer environment, complete with Infrastructure through SDE, CICD Pipeline and Load balancer setup.

-[Read More](blogs/API-loadbalance-blog).
+### Read the Full Blog [Here](blogs/API-loadbalance-blog).

+---